NREL/resstock/measures/ResStockArguments/README.md

 **ceiling_fan_quantity**

 Total number of ceiling fans.
-If not provided, the OS-HPXML default (see [HPXML Ceiling Fans](https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-ceiling-fans)) is used.
+If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-ceiling-fans'>HPXML Ceiling Fans</a>) is used.

 - **Name:** ``ceiling_fan_quantity``
 - **Type:** ``String``